oawonuga92/Employee-Attrition-Control-using-Logistic-Regression-/README.md

 II.
 Dataset description
 -----------------
 The dataset contains the employee details and information regarding their work history with the company.
-The dataset contains 11 attributes; 9 attributes have numeric values and two attributes have string values
+The dataset contains 11 attributes; namely -Employee ID, -Satisfaction Level, -Last evaluation, -Number of projects, -Average monthly hours, -Time spent at the company, -Whether they have had a work accident, -Whether they have had a promotion in the last 5 years, -Status, Year of Recruitment, -Departments, -Salary.
+The first 9 attributes have numeric values while the last two features have string values.

 III.
 Methodology
 ------------------